 In order to isolate the effect of model year (technology) from age (deterioration), it is useful to look at the model-year effect independently.
-This can be done by analyzing emissions from new vehicles from historical studies.
+This goal can be achieved by analyzing emissions from new vehicles from historical studies.
 New vehicle emission rates tend to have lower variability than older vehicles (in absolute terms) since they have lower emissions that comply with more stringent HC standards.
 These standards, which decrease over time, tend to affect PM emissions as well since many of the mechanisms for HC formation also form PM.

 Several independent studies have measured PM emissions from nearly new vehicles.
 For our purposes, we will define "new" as a vehicle less than 3 years old, i.e., vehicles within the 0-3 year age Group.
-Table 38 lists the 15 studies employed for this analysis.
+Table 2-1 lists the 15 studies employed for this analysis.

-Program Year of Study No. vehicles Drive cycle
+Program Year of No. Drive cycle

+Study vehicles -

-Gibbs et al. 41 1979 27 FTP
+Gibbs et al .
+1979 27 FTP

 Cadle et al .
-44 1979 3 FTP
+1979 3 FTP

-Urban & Garbe 45 , 46 1979, 1980 8 FTP
+Urban & Garbe 1979, 1980 8 FTP

-Lang et al. 47 1981 8 FTP
+Lang et al .
+1981 8 FTP

-Volkswagen 48 1991 7 FTP
+Volkswagen 1991 7 FTP

-CARB 49 1986 5 FTP
+CARB 1986 5 FTP

-Hammerle et al., 1992 42 1992 2 FTP
+Hammerle et al. , 1992 1992 2 FTP

-CRC E24-1 (Denver) 50 1996 11 FTP
+CRC E24-1 (Denver) 1996 11 FTP

-CRC E24-2 (Riverside) 51 1997 20 FTP
+CRC E24-2 (Riverside) 1997 20 FTP

-CRC E24-3 (San

-Antonio) 52 1998 12 FTP
+CRC E24-3 (San Antonio) 1998 12 FTP

-Chase et al. 53 2000 19 FTP
+Chase et al .
+2000 19 FTP

-Whitney (SwRI) 43 1999 LA92
+Whitney (SwRI) 1999 LA92

-KC (summer) ^{39,40} 2004 13 LA92
+KC (summer) $^{43,44}$ 2004 13 LA92

-EPA (MSAT) 54 2006 4 FTP
+EPA $(MSAT)^{62}$ 2006 4 FTP

+Li et al. , 2006 2006 3 FTP, LA92

-Table 38.
+Table 2-1.
 Historical gasoline PM studies including new vehicles at time of study.

-Before we examine these emissions, we should convince ourselves that the LA92 driving cycle will not give significantly different PM emissions than the FTP so that we can compare these test programs directly.
+Before we examine these emissions, we should convince ourselves that the LA92 driving cycle will not give substantially different PM emissions than the FTP so that we can compare these test programs directly.
 As described above, the results from Whitney (2000) seem to indicate little difference between the two cycles.
 Even though the tests were conducted 2 years apart, one would expect that the aging effects in combination with the slightly more aggressive LA92 cycle (used later) would have given higher PM emissions.
 However, this was not the case, and only one of the 5 vehicles showed significantly increased emissions.

-Li et al., (2006) measured three vehicles on both cycles at the University of California, Riverside55.
+Li et al., (2006) measured three vehicles on both cycles at the University of California, Riverside.
 The PM emissions from the LA92 were 3.5 time larger (on average) than the FTP results.
 However, the HC emissions were only 1.2 times higher.
 These results seem rather contradictory and inconclusive.
-The 3.5 factor also seems excessive.
+The 3.5 factor also seems excessive in relation to other results, such as the one conducted by Whitney (2000).

-Finally, the California Air Resources Board conducted an extensive measurement program over several years comparing many different drive cycles.
+Finally, the California Air Resources Board conducted an extensive program over several years comparing many different drive cycles.
 Unfortunately, PM was not measured in this program.
-However Figure 70 shows the HC emissions compared for the two cycles.
-The trends indicate that there is little cycle effect for HC.
+However Figure 2-7 shows the HC emissions compared for the two cycles.
+The trends indicate little difference on average between the LA92 and FTP cycles for HC.

-Figure 70.
-Hydrocarbon emissions on the LA92 versus corresponding results on the FTP
+Figure 2-7.
+Hydrocarbon emissions on the LA92 versus corresponding results on the FTP cycle.

 Based on these studies, we conclude that there is little difference in PM emissions between the LA92 and FTP cycles on an aggregate basis (though their bag by bag emissions may differ).
-We shall demonstrate that, for the purposes of ZML analysis, the results will be nearly identical even if we omit the LA92 data, thus minimizing the significance of this issue.
+We shall demonstrate that, for the purposes of ZML analysis, the overall results will be nearly identical even if we omit the LA92 data, thus minimizing the significance of this issue.